magicmonkey0/arduino-projects/README.md

 - [Switching it Up](switching-it-up/) - Using switches to make an interactive circuit
 - [Fading LEDs](fading-leds/) - Lighting up and fading different colours using RGB LED depending on light levels using a photoresistor and PWM
 - [On and Off Switch](on-off-switch/) - Using two switches to create an off and on switch mechanism
+- [Potentiometer](potentiometer/) - Using a potentiometer to adjust the brightness of an LED